 —from Foreword by Jennifer Bowen-Hicks, founder and artistic director of MPWW

 Wendy is available to speak to your support group, staff development meeting, writers group, or book club.
 She trains staff, volunteers, and writing instructors in the practice of therapeutic writing for clients and for self-care.

-spring reading followed by Q & A
+spring readings followed by Q & A and sweets

 March 19 / 7:00 pm